 Matthew records for us that there were wise men from the East, who travelled a great distance to come and witness the “event.”

 Guess what?
 They missed the exact birth date!
 In fact, they arrived almost two years late!
 The exact date was not important.
-What was important was the purpose for which they overcame great obstacles to come and do what they set out to do.
+What was important was the purpose for which they overcame great obstacles and distance to come and do what they set out to do.

 “…For we saw his star when it rose and have come to worship him.”
 (Matthew 2:2)